webtides/element-js/docs/README.md

 Reactive properties can be fine-tuned further by providing options via the constructor.
 See `propertyOptions` in [Constructor options](#propertyoptions).

-#### Store / shared application state via reactive properties
+#### Store / shared application state with reactive properties

-When a certain property in the properties map is an instance of the provided class `StoreProperty` it is treated as an external `Store`.
+When a certain property in the properties map is an instance of the provided class `Store` it is treated as an external `Store`.
 A `Store` can be created outside of a components´ scope or in a dedicated Module to keep track of shared Application State.
-When a components´ property is an instance of a `StoreProperty` the instance will be added as an observer and automatically updated when the store ist changed.
+When a components´ property is an instance of a `Store` the instance will be added as an observer and automatically updated when the store ist changed.

 Instances of Store provide a way to share global state between as many components in an application as you like.